Hooding and Commencement

 Dean of the Graduate School

-Registration will be available in March 2017.
+Registration will be available the first week of April, 2017.
 September ‘16, November ‘16, and January ’17 degree recipients, as well as anticipated degree candidates for April ’17 and June ’17 will receive an email with instructions on how to register.
 This email contains a unique log-in user name and password.

 The registration deadline is Monday, May 8, 2017.